srinikhil-07/privileges-CLI/README.md

 3. Fot help after installing : privilege --help
 4. To remove admin privilege for an user: privilege --user Test --admin false
 5. To get admin rights for an user: privilege --user Test --admin true
-6. Security check for XPC in file ConnectionVerifier.swift can be replaced with relevant information.
+6. Security check for XPC in file ConnectionVerifier.swift should be replaced with relevant code sign information.

 ## Future Scope
 - [ ] This tool can be extended to other privlege operations while staying as user,